95jonpet/ld52/README.md

 ![Screenshot](screenshots/screenshot3_640x512.png)

-Descend into the darkest depths of hell in this small platformer game.
+Harvest treasures of the underground in this small snake-inspired puzzle game.

 Move using `W`, `A`, `S`, `D` or the arrow keys.
 Restart the level using the `R` key.